 I've always been drawn to helping people, but it took a few career changes before I found my way to counselling.
 I've worked in sectors such as education, HR, and advertising.
 Each role taught me something different about how people handle pressure, navigate change, and sometimes struggle to keep going when things get tough.

 Eventually, I experienced burnout myself.
-That's when I started my own therapy.
+That's when I saw a therapist.
 It changed everything.
-I saw firsthand how powerful it is to have someone really listen, without judgement, and help you make sense of what's going on.
+I saw first-hand how powerful it is to have someone really listen, without judgement, and help you make sense of what's going on.
 That experience showed me what I wanted to do.

 Now I'm a BACP registered integrative counsellor, working with adults across a broad age range.
 I combine different therapeutic approaches because people are different.
 Some need to talk things through.
 Others want practical tools they can use between sessions.
 I've got both in my toolkit, and I'll adapt to what works for you.